joshuawu123/music-player/README.md

 # music-player

-A standard music player to help me get accustomed with C# and Visual Studio.
+A standard music player to help me get accustomed to C#, Visual Studio, and .NET.
 Uses Windows Media Player in the backend.
 Still needs a lot of UI changes.

 ## Features